BonsonW/slorado/docs/troubleshoot.md

 - or else, make a hard link.
 You can do this by `cd slorado-binary-dir/lib/ && ln libamdhip64.so libamdhip64.so.5`

-# Getting an error when that /tmp/something is unwritable
+# Getting an error that /tmp/something is unwritable

 Error example:
 ```